xuanandsix/AnimeGANv3-onnxruntime-demo/README.md

 # AnimeGANv3-onnxruntime-demo
 This is the onnxruntime inference code for AnimeGANv3.
 Official code: https://github.com/TachibanaYoshino/AnimeGANv3 <br>

-It includes face detection (yolov5-face，or any other way) to corp face for portrait stylization.
+It includes face detection (yolov5-face，or using any other model) to corp face for portrait stylization.

 ## test onnxruntime demo
 For example, portrait sketch.
 For other style, just replace the onnx model.